Skip to Main Content

 Print

-Federal Appellate and District Court Cases
+Federal Appellate and District Court cases

 You can find federal appellate court and district court (court of first instance) decisions from the following resources.
 The authorised reports for federal United States Courts of Appeal are published in the 'F' series ('F', 'F 2d', 'F 3d', etc).
-Authorised reports fof the federal United States District Courts (federal courts of first instance) are published in the 'F Supp' series ('F Supp', 'F Supp 2d', etc).
+Authorised reports for the federal United States District Courts (federal courts of first instance) are published in the 'F Supp' series ('F Supp', 'F Supp 2d', etc).

-Unreported Judgements
+Unreported judgments

 Decisions that are not designated by the courts for publication in print reporters are known as unpublished decisions and are non-precedential.
 Unreported judgements are often available via court web sites and online research services including Lexis and Westlaw.

-Tip: Because unreported cases have non-precedential value in the U.S., try to find the best-reported cases from the highest court rather than relying on unreported judgements.
+Tip: Because unreported cases have non-precedential value in the US, try to find the best-reported cases from the highest court rather than relying on unreported judgements.

 The Court Statistics Project provides a interactive map of state court structures.
-Just click on a particular state to learn more about the court structure and names of the courts in that state.

 All decisions of each state's court of last resort, usually known as the Supreme Court, are published.
 Some states publish all state intermediate appellate court opinions and others publish only selected opinions.
 State trial court decisions are usually not published.

-Cases from all fifty U.S. states can be found on LexisNexis and Westlaw.
+Cases from all fifty states can be found on LexisNexis and Westlaw.
 Begin by searching the database covering both state and federal cases for a selected state.
 This research strategy finds both state law cases and federal cases that have interpreted that particular state's laws.

-Subsequent Consideration of a Case
+Subsequent consideration of a case

 To check how subsequent cases have interpreted, applied or rejected legal issues in a case (noting up), you will need to use a case citator.
 Subscription databases offer the best case citators.
 Westlaw's KeyCite and Lexis' Shepards citators help you to determine if your case is still good law by providing references to subsequent cases have interpreted and may have superseded your case.
 These citators also provide references to commentary/secondary sources that have cited your case.